 Graduate Non-Degree Studies

 Interested in taking a graduate-level class, but not yet ready to commit to a degree program?
-The graduate non-degree studies option for visiting students might be the perfect fit for you.
-In the program, you have the opportunity to take comprehensive, graduate-level courses at the Schar School of Policy and Government, without formally pursuing a degree.
+George Mason University’s graduate non-degree studies option for visiting students might be the perfect fit for you.
+As a visiting non-degree student, you have the opportunity to take comprehensive, graduate-level courses at the Schar School of Policy and Government, without formally pursuing a degree.

-If you are currently a Schar School non-degree student and wish to enter a formal degree program, you will need to reapply for admission using the Application for Graduate Study and submit required credentials.
+If you are currently a Schar School non-degree student and wish to enter a formal degree program, you will need to reapply for admission to the degree program of your choosing using the Application for Graduate Study .
 If admitted into a degree program, a maximum of four classes taken as a non-degree student may be applied towards your master’s degree program.

 Learn more about non-degree studies application requirements and how to apply.